 Allow the eclectic curator in you to get creative by hanging a unique piece of wall décor.
 From mobiles and hanging planters to contemporary objects and woven baskets, there are so many items that can be hung on the wall as décor—even if that might not be their intended purpose.

 Bring some greenery into your home by hanging a string planter on the ceiling in the corner of a room.
-This one from Urban Outfitters is equal parts boho and sleek thanks to its brass detailed design.
+This one from Etsy is equal parts boho and sleek thanks to its gold detailed design.

 For something a bit more unusual, opt for a contemporary metallic piece of wall décor.
 This macrame wall hanging could work in a chic and sophisticated interior and would be sure to garner questions from guests.